 When quilting on a home machine, I use Machingers quilting gloves to help my hands grip the quilt and give me lots of control over the quilting design.
 It's really essential to have something on your hands that helps grip the quilt top, otherwise the fabric tends to slip under your fingers.

-I also place a Queen Supreme Slider over the machine to make the quilt easier to move.
+I also place a Free Motion Glider over the machine to make the quilt easier to move.
 This slippery Teflon sheet helps to minimize friction between the back of the quilt and the surface of the machine and table.

 Another tool I keep in my home sewing machine all the time is a bobbin washer.
 This little disc helps my bobbin thread feed as evenly as the top thread so the back of the quilt will look as good as the front.
 It also helps to reduce thread breaks - something I always want to avoid!